skizoom/CodingChallenge/README.md

 - Please refactor HotelsController.cs so that all hotels are returned from the /api/hotels endpoint instead of the two current endpoints.
 The endpoint should return a list of hotels, including their name and star rating.
 - Create a front-end as a subdirectory of the solution, with a README explaining how to build and run it.
 Our current stack is React/NextJS based, but use anything you like for your submission.
 Let us know why you choose it.
 - Perfect is the enemy of good.
 Don't worry too much about UX or making things pretty.

+Please submit your code as a zip file.

 ## Questions